IBDP work related to the Cuban Missile Crisis

 Abstract:

 On the 1st of January 1959 the revolution officially began, marking a great change for all of Cuba as Fidel Castro and his rebels overthrew Fulgencio Batista.
 This essay aims to assess the effect of the revolution on the economy of Cuba in order to provide a brief model of how a communist government can affect its economy.
 My research question is to determine To what extent did the 1959 Cuban revolution improve its economy? in which I will be able to compare the effects of different economic policies under different governments.
 In order to do so, I will compare the government under Batista’s regime to the government immediately after Castro’s initiation of his new economic policies.
 This comparison will prove valuable as it enables us to see how Castro’s economic policies as a communist government worsened the economy.
 It is clear from my analysis that the 1959 Cuban revolution in fact destroyed the Cuban economy and prevented it from further improving itself.
 Castro’s first problem was his destruction of Batista’s diversification policies, which were in fact benefitting the Cuban economy.
-Secondly, Castro’s nationalization policies led to the U.S. embargo ruining any chance of improving its export markets and hence led to Castro relying on a nation that prevented the need of improving it’s economy; the Soviet Union.
+Secondly, Castro’s nationalisation policies led to the U.S. embargo ruining any chance of improving its export markets and hence led to Castro relying on a nation that prevented the need of improving its economy; the Soviet Union.

 Introduction:

 In Cuba, the economy has been a topic of hot debate ever since it came under communist control in 1959.
 The reason for the transformation was the communist revolution in the late 1950s.
 Almost 6 years after their first failed attempt, rebels led by Fidel Castro, overthrew the dictator Fulgencio Batista of Cuba on January 1, 1959.
 The Cuban revolution officially began on January 2, the day after Castro’s takeover, when he announced that “The revolution begins now” during a speech in Santiago de Cuba.[1]
 The new government viewed the improvement of the economy to be vital for the advancement of the country.
 Castro strived for radical economic reforms that would progress a nation “destroyed by poverty”[2] and develop it into an industrial power.
 The purpose of this essay is to evaluate to what extent did the 1959 Cuban revolution improve its economy?
-I will determine the effect of the revolution by analyzing the different economic reforms and their impacts on the economy in comparison to the economy under Batista’s regime.
+I will determine the effect of the revolution by analysing the different economic reforms and their impacts on the economy in comparison to the economy under Batista’s regime.
 This investigation continues to maintain its relevance in modern history as Cuba serves as a microcosm to all communist states.
 It is a valuable analysis of the effects of communist policies on a country’s economy.

-Before the revolution, small local companies and foreign corporations centralized on “the cultivation of sugar, tobacco and tropical fruits”[3], the majority of which was exported to the neighbouring United States.
+Before the revolution, small local companies and foreign corporations centralised on “the cultivation of sugar, tobacco and tropical fruits”[3], the majority of which was exported to the neighbouring United States.
 Due to Cuba’s island geography, its industrial resources are very limited and it thus relies heavily on foreign trade.
 The main focus of the economy, and at the same time the country’s principal income, was based on the sugar industry and the export thereof.
-In 1950, over 80 percent of Cuba’s income from exports derived from the sugar sector[4], with its trade limited to the United States through a mutual trade agreement.
-The government in power at that time, led by Fulgencio Batista, recognized the weaknesses of this dependency and began to diversify the economy.
+In 1950, over 80 per cent of Cuba’s income from exports derived from the sugar sector[4], with its trade limited to the United States through a mutual trade agreement.
+The government in power at that time, led by Fulgencio Batista, recognised the weaknesses of this dependency and began to diversify the economy.

 Batista’s policies greatly began to benefit Cuba’s economy but after the 1959 revolution, Castro slowly brought the policies to an end, returning to its single crop dependency and causing the economy to again collapse.
-The “Cuban economy is in tatters back where it started as a one crop sugar producer”[5] The former leader, Batista had realized that Cuba’s dependency on its sugar trade limited its ability for further development.
-Cuba had diversified its economy by turning to new sectors such as tourism instead of just the sugar sector strengthening it’s position in the mid 1950s.
+The “Cuban economy is in tatters back where it started as a one crop sugar producer”[5] The former leader, Batista had realised that Cuba’s dependency on its sugar trade limited its ability for further development.
+Cuba had diversified its economy by turning to new sectors such as tourism instead of just the sugar sector strengthening its position in the mid 1950s.

 Due to Cuba’s new source of income before the revolution: tourism and hotel construction in the years 1952-1958 doubled with a total investment of more than 90 million dollars.[6]
-This large investment in the tourism sector improved Cuba’s tourism attraction immensely “with the creation of Casino’s for American tourists, causing Havana to become known as the “Latin Las Vegas”.
-“For tropical beaches, open gambling and a throbbing night life, an estimated 350,000 visitors will have spent $35 million by the end of this year” stated the time magazine in 1957.
-In a later time magazine the article states “Tourism and new private U.S investment, which used to bring in $100 million a year, are reduced almost to zero” proving its value of providing the relevant information of Cuba’s economy but however being limited due to its subjectivity as an American magazine.
+This large investment in the tourism sector improved Cuba’s tourism attraction immensely “with the creation of casinos for American tourists, causing Havana to become known as the Latin Las Vegas”.
+“For tropical beaches, open gambling and a throbbing night life, an estimated 350,000 visitors will have spent $35 million by the end of this year” stated the Time magazine in 1957.
+In a later Time magazine the article states “Tourism and new private U.S investment, which used to bring in $100 million a year, are reduced almost to zero” proving its value of providing the relevant information of Cuba’s economy but however being limited due to its subjectivity as an American magazine.
 In 1959 after the revolution, the President of Cuba, Manuel Urrutia ordered for casinos and bars to be shut down[7] ruining Cuba’s portrayal as a utopian travel destination for American tourists.
 This of course decreased the amount of tourists after 1959 meaning that although the policies of diversification were still in place, Cuba was no longer diversifying its economy through tourism, going back towards the direction of a single crop dependency.
-Along with the American tourists came a corrupt underground organization known as the US Mafia.
+Along with the American tourists came a corrupt underground organisation known as the US Mafia.
 The Mafia set up multiple casinos, hotels, brothels and other tourist attractions around Cuba.
 In exchange for their government permission to do business in Cuba, the Mafia handed over a considerable cut of their profits to Batista, who invested it in the economy[8] again showing the benefits of the tourism sector in pre-revolutionary Cuba.

 According to the source, Castro’s Cuba “Batista was the leading figure in Cuban Politics” and “fostered economic growth”[13] during his time in power.
 Charles Cary voices his opinion as an American historian on Batista’s time in power.
-His opinion is highly valuable as it gives an insight to what the United Sates believed but is again hindered by its negative view of Cuba as a communist state.
+His opinion is highly valuable as it gives an insight to what the United States believed but is again hindered by its negative view of Cuba as a communist state.
 His reforms to diversify Cuba’s economy were a huge success but lacked the sufficient time to prove its value.
 The revolution marked the end of diversification crushing the tourism industry and returning its former dependency on the sugar industry.
 The destruction of the newly diversified economy sector was the beginning of the end of Batista’s diversification policies and resulted in the modern day backwardness of the country.

 Cuba is administered by a communist regime, with some key policies varying drastically from that of its economy.
-In 1959, shortly after Castro seized power, he went on to implement a vital element of a communist government: the nationalization of the country’ free market, industry and private businesses.
+In 1959, shortly after Castro seized power, he went on to implement a vital element of a communist government: the nationalisation of the country’s free market, industry and private businesses.
 The state control of all sectors of the economy enabled the government to retain control over job and resource distribution in order to guarantee employment and money to the people.

 In an interview between Castro and Lee Lockwood, Castro states his belief that “the internal market was limited by the quantity of men and women working in the country and by the salaries which they earned”[14] proving his aim to increase the number of jobs rather than follow previous company goals.
 His primary view on this matter is significantly valuable as it shows his motive and views on Batista’s economy.
-It is limited due to it’s publication showing that Castro may not necessarily be telling the truth but is still valuable as he is expressing his opinions.
+It is limited due to its publication showing that Castro may not necessarily be telling the truth but is still valuable as he is expressing his opinions.
 Making profitable revenue off the businesses was secondary to creating more jobs.
 The unavoidable problem with this policy was, that although the economy was overall able to employ more workers, the individual businesses were no longer able to make revenue.
 This was due to two factors.
 Firstly, an increased number of employees meant more salary spending.
-Secondly, when a business is nationalized, the extreme pressure of ever increasing profit is gone, as it is state owned.
+Secondly, when a business is nationalised, the extreme pressure of ever increasing profit is gone, as it is state owned.
 The resilience as well as the efficiency is thus involuntarily lowered.
 The government also added new businesses where it felt necessary.
 Those public businesses aimed to provide essential goods and services that wouldn’t be provided by the private sector, often resulting in deficit spending.

-Besides the unavoidable consequences of nationalization stated above, which lowered productivity and revenue, the nationalization also proved to have another major complication.
-In 1960, the United States government refused Cuba refining Soviet crude oil and in response Castro nationalized refineries.
-The United States retaliated by declaring the U.S. embargo on Cuba resulting in the nationalization of the remaining American investments.
-This consisted of “90% of Cuba’s mines, 80% of its public utilities, 50% of its railways, 40% of its sugar production, and 25 % of its bank deposits”[15].
-In order to further pressure Cuba “The United States also began urging OAS (Organization of American States) members to discontinue trade with Cuba , and by 1964 every OAS member except Mexico had done so”[16] stated Charles W. Carey Jr, the author of Castro’s Cuba.
-In 2004, Castro’s Cuba was published in the United States and is valuable for its vast amount of statistics and overviews of Cuba but is limited with its subjective views on a communist state.
+Besides the unavoidable consequences of nationalisation stated above, which lowered productivity and revenue, the nationalisation also proved to have another major complication.
+In 1960, the United States government refused Cuba refining Soviet crude oil and in response Castro nationalised refineries.
+The United States retaliated by declaring the U.S. embargo on Cuba resulting in the nationalisation of the remaining American investments.
+This consisted of “90 per cent of Cuba published in the United States and is valuable for its vast amount of statistics and overviews of Cuba but is limited with its subjective views on a communist state.

-The financial aspect of the nationalization policy incorporated the switch from Cuba’s former currency to ‘new-style pesos’.
+The financial aspect of the nationalisation policy incorporated the switch from Cuba’s former currency to ‘new-style pesos’.
 People were forced to hand over their money to local authorities that credited the amount to a government bank.
-However, this system was strictly regulated, as Castro set a withdrawal limit on the accounts, effectively controlling and optimizing the money people were able to receive.
-Although Castro believed that this was necessary to ensure the equal wealth distribution among the Cuban people, the new currency dealt a crushing blow to the financial system, rendering the Cuban peso worth less then a fifth of its original value.
+However, this system was strictly regulated, as Castro set a withdrawal limit on the accounts, effectively controlling and optimising the money people were able to receive.
+Although Castro believed that this was necessary to ensure the equal wealth distribution among the Cuban people, the new currency dealt a crushing blow to the financial system, rendering the Cuban peso worth less than a fifth of its original value.
 “As the standard of living of the masses rose, the middle and upper classes lost much of their wealth, so much in fact that many well-to-do people began leaving Cuba”[19] as anyone who submitted more than 10,000 pesos had their money confiscated and redistributed 200 new-style-pesos.
 With the loss of the upper class, Cuba was consequently robbed of any opportunity for further development, as the country’s influential and intellectual people took with them “as much of their wealth as they could carry off”[20].

 The change of trading partners was in no way beneficial for Cuba’s economy.
 While the U.S. was approximately only 200 miles away, the Soviet nation was thousands of miles away, which resulted in horrendous expenditures, as Cuba had to pay for transportation costs.
 Transporting goods from Cuban ports to the US was a matter of hours, while a convoy to Russia would take many weeks.
 This greatly increased the cost of transportation, as bigger ships and tremendous amounts of fuel were required to enable trade between the two nations.
 The distance between the two also heightened the chance of problems during transport, resulting in unreliable shipments.
 This had a disastrous effect on Cuba’s industry, as it frequently ran out of resources and had to wait for the convoys to arrive.
 The situation did not improve and put a lot of strain on Cuba during the transition from the U.S. to the USSR.

 The switch also brought about another problem.
 The United States, seeing the effects of its embargo evaded, and its past investments now being used to support the Soviets, were furious.
-In 1959-1960, in an effort of retribution and denying the Soviets the possibility to use their investments, America sent military aircrafts to bomb sugar mills, sugar cane fields and oil refineries, which were previously owned by U.S. businesses.
+In 1959-1960, in an effort of retribution and denying the Soviets the possibility to use their investments, America sent military aircraft to bomb sugar mills, sugar cane fields and oil refineries, which were previously owned by U.S. businesses.
 Throughout many important provinces of Cuba, businesses were raided by Americans to take back anything they could.[25]

-“Castro survives only because of a $500 million, Soviet supplied military machine and a subsistence – level economic dole amounting to about $1,000,000 a day.[26]” The previous quotation was stated in the time magazine from an anonymous U.S. historian articulating his view that without the Soviet Union, Cuba would not have survived.
+“Castro survives only because of a $500 million, Soviet supplied military machine and a subsistence-level economic dole amounting to about $1,000,000 a day.[26]” The previous quotation was stated in the Time magazine from an anonymous U.S. historian articulating his view that without the Soviet Union, Cuba would not have survived.
 His opinion is strong but represents the opinion of many other individuals and is in the same way limited by his American upbringing during the Cold War.
 The Soviet Union helped out Cuba in its time of need and saved it from economic collapse, which would have meant a quick end to Castro’s revolution.
 “The Soviets willingly responded to Castro’s request for economic aid, but at a price”[27].
 The USSR started building missile sites for nuclear rockets on Cuban soil.
 This was not to defend Cuba but rather to threaten Russia’s archenemy, the United States.
 The missile sites were so close to the U.S. that Russia would have been able to reach Washington D.C. with the missiles stationed in Cuba.
 The United States soon found out about the existing missile sites and, seeing its capital as well as other major cities threatened, reacted swiftly.
 Although not intended by Russia, this incident would later become known as “The Cuban Missile Crisis” and the single one incident where the Cold War was about to escalate.
 On the 3rd of February 1962, the U.S. put up a complete naval blockade around Russia.[28]
 Intended to stop Russia from sending in more weapons and missiles, it also stopped any of Cuba’s trade.
 With the country so dependent on its commerce, the economy was struck hard.
 Poverty, hunger and disease spread, as trading ground came to a complete standstill.
 The economic blockade was not lifted until Russia agreed to demount its nuclear missiles in Cuba.

-The revolution that caused this did not only fail to help the economy, but on the contrary even worsened its situation The ‘Cuban Missile Crisis’, that Cuba felt obliged to agree to after accepting aid form the Soviet Union, not only caused misery and starvation in Cuba, but also threatened to drag it into a global armed conflict.
-In the grand scheme, little changed for the Cuban trade, as the Soviet Union merely attempted to replaced the United States as a foreign trading partner.
+The revolution that caused this did not only fail to help the economy, but on the contrary even worsened its situation.
+The Cuban Missile Crisis, that Cuba felt obliged to agree to after accepting aid from the Soviet Union, not only caused misery and starvation in Cuba, but also threatened to drag it into a global armed conflict.
+In the grand scheme, little changed for the Cuban trade, as the Soviet Union merely attempted to replace the United States as a foreign trading partner.
 The economy, however, was worsened by their involvement in the Cold War conflict and their far distant trading partner.

 Supporters of the regime argue that Castro improved Cuba’s economy by tackling its problem of seasonal unemployment, which has proven an insurmountable obstacle to previous governments.
 In the late 1950s and early 60s, Cuba still relied on the sugar trade to supply a source for reliable income.
 As sugarcane is a seasonal crop, Cuba was able to supply ample during its harvesting season, while facing a high layoff and unemployment rate during the rest of the year.

 However, the increase in employment can be attributed to many other factors.
 Before Castro’s revolution, Batista already aimed to maintain a financially stable economy, through the gradual shift of the economic sectors, which would result in a delayed increase in employment.
 Secondly, although it is true that Castro created more job opportunities, his policy did in no way improve the economy.
 Cuba was now forced to invest extra capital into the businesses, as they no longer aimed to make a profit.
-Overall, Castro cannot be credited with the riddance of Cuba’s problem of seasonal unemployment, as his nationalization plans obstructed the economy in the long run.
+Overall, Castro cannot be credited with the riddance of Cuba’s problem of seasonal unemployment, as his nationalisation plans obstructed the economy in the long run.
 The reason for the economic improvement was Batista’s previously implemented diversification policies.

 It can be argued that Castro saved Cuba from its economic exploitation by the United States through his alliance with the Soviet Union.
 Before the 1959 revolution Cuba relied on the United States’ demand for sugar for a vast majority of its economic income.
 Although Cuba benefited from the US customer base that purchased a vast majority of Cuba’s sugar exports, it also limited the country’s export market for sugar.
 This was due to the 1934 Sugar Act that was passed by the US to secure its exclusivity of Cuba’s sugar exports[29].
 Although it secured Cuba’s economy, the country was restricted from exporting sugar to other countries.
 It made Cuba entirely dependent on the United States as the country’s sugar sector was directly proportional to the need of the United States.
 Castro’s alliance with the Soviet Union broke Cuba’s dependency on the United States, and got rid of the restrictions on its economy.

 However, this caused a major economic setback in the long run.
 Although the United States secured its exclusivity to the Cuban sugar trade, it aimed to expand Cuba’s economy in order to provide a greater, more reliable trading partner.
-American businessmen invested large amount of capital and financial resources to develop Cuba’s economy.
+American businessmen invested large amounts of capital and financial resources to develop Cuba’s economy.
 When Castro allied with the USSR, he effectively cut off US support for Cuba’s economic expansion.
 Unlike the US, however, the USSR did not rely on Cuban sugar exports, and did therefore not require Cuba’s economy to expand.
 Consequently, the development of the Cuban economy was halted in its tracks, and further development stunted.
-Evidence of Cuba’s economy being stunted is what we can see from Cuba today, a country with buildings and cars built latest in the 1950’s.
+Evidence of Cuba’s economy being stunted is what we can see from Cuba today, a country with buildings and cars built latest in the 1950s.

 Although the United States forced Cuba to make it the exclusive market of its sugar exports, this very fact aided in the expansion of the Cuban economy.
-As the increasing US demand for sugar required an expanding Cuban economy, large amount of US capital was invested to guarantee this.
+As the increasing US demand for sugar required an expanding Cuban economy, large amounts of US capital were invested to guarantee this.
 In contrast, the USSR did not rely on Cuba’s sugar exports, and thus viewed Cuban economic development as unnecessary.
 Cuba is now considered a third world country as it has not advanced its economy significantly since the U.S. embargo, verifying its need of the United States as a trading partner in order to continue improving its economy.
 As previously stated, it was not only the United States Cuba suffered from not trading with but also all OAS members.
 The reliance on the Soviet Union not only stagnated Cuba’s economy but diminished it to what it still is this day.

 Conclusion:

 The 1959 Cuban Revolution had an overall negative impact on the country’s already unstable economy.
 The previous leader, Batista, had begun to diversify the economy through the expansion of the tourism industry as well as the development of various other industrial and economic sectors.
 The effects of Castro’s policies destroyed this gradual improvement of the economy.
-The main cause for Cuba’s economic decline was Castro’s nationalization policy that halted all of the development that was underway.
+The main cause for Cuba’s economic decline was Castro’s nationalisation policy that halted all of the development that was underway.
 Besides the obvious financial setbacks of this policy, it effectively terminated all trading relations with the US who set up a full-scale embargo on Cuba.
 This constituted the loss of a vast majority of the Cuban export market.
 The US further worsened Cuba’s situation by bombing and raiding former US businesses and forbidding any American tourists from visiting the island.
 This caused an immediate breakdown of the entire tourism sector that Cuba had heavily invested in over the past decades.
 With all economic sectors starting to falter, Castro returned the country to its former dependency on the sugar industry.
 This brought with it new problems of seasonal unemployment and a single crop dependency that allowed for little economic development.
 In order to evade an imminent economic failure, Castro signed a trade agreement with the USSR, who promised to exchange Cuba’s sugar for industrial resources.
 This, too, brought new problems with it, as Cuba was forced to pay large sums of money to surmount the immense distance between the two nations.
-The country was now fully dependant on the USSR, who pushed Cuba into the middle of the Cold War during the Cuban Missile Crisis.
-“All the Castro brothers have to celebrate… is survival”[30] stated the economist recently.
-The economist is a fairly reliable source originating from the United Kingdom who has the necessary information on Cuba’s economy with fairly little subjective views on whether or not it was a failure.
-The quotation from the economist shows a brief overview that the journalist believes Cuba’s economy has done nothing but survived.
+The country was now fully dependent on the USSR, who pushed Cuba into the middle of the Cold War during the Cuban Missile Crisis.
+“All the Castro brothers have to celebrate… is survival”[30] stated the Economist recently.
+The Economist is a fairly reliable source originating from the United Kingdom who has the necessary information on Cuba’s economy with fairly little subjective views on whether or not it was a failure.
+The quotation from the Economist shows a brief overview that the journalist believes Cuba’s economy has done nothing but survived.

 The modern day implications of Castro’s revolution are vast.
 The US embargo continues to undermine Cuba’s tourism industry and trading opportunity.
 After the fall of the USSR, Cuba now relies on smaller, unreliable trading partners.
 Its decade long dependence on USSR aid left the country without the need and possibility for advancement and has rendered it a backwards third world country.
 Castro’s revolution was detrimental to not only every sector of Cuba’s economy but, in the long term, to the country itself.